Florin Florea··9 min read

 Do estimate widgets actually generate leads?+

-In my experience yes — agencies I have worked with report 15-40% of estimate-widget users leaving an email, versus 1-3% conversion on a bare contact form.
+In our experience yes — agencies we have worked with report 15-40% of estimate-widget users leaving an email, versus 1-3% conversion on a bare contact form.
 The estimate answers the visitor's first question (price range) instead of hiding it, so the leads that do convert are pre-qualified against a $12,000-$28,000 range rather than surprised by it.

 What inputs does a good cost estimate API need?+